Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-I didn't realize that's what it was based on, and I'm pretty sure it was.
-And when you said game theory just then, because I've got a 16 year old gaming son, I didn't know if it was something to do with gaming.
-I didn't know what it was, but like, those movies are pretty intense, and I think if they're done well, they can depict a important conversation.
+I didn’t realise that’s what it was based on.
+And when you said game theory just then—because I’ve got a 16-year-old gaming son—I wasn’t sure if it was something to do with video games.
+But those movies are intense.
+If they’re done well, they can depict an important conversation.

 00:02:32:01 - 00:02:53:06